-The technique of life in open camp developed by camp experience, preceded by study of selection of equipment, proper outing clothes, tents, making beds in the open, making camp fires, camp cooking, and camp recreations.
+Life in open camp preceded by study of selection of equipment, proper outing clothes, tents, making beds in the open, making camp fires, camp cooking, and camp recreations.
 Enrollment only by permission of the instructor.

 175. Current Problems in Physical Education.